Find a research project

-We fund more than 1.5m worth of research every year in four centres across the UK, conducting groundbreaking research into miscarriage, stillbirth and premature birth.
-Our research network is now one of the biggest in Europe; hundreds of doctors and midwives come together across the Tommy’s research centre network to improve pregnancy outcomes for both mother and baby.
+We fund more than 1.5m worth of research every year in four centres across the UK, carrying out groundbreaking research into the causes of miscarriage, stillbirth and premature birth.
+Our research network is now one of the biggest in Europe; hundreds of doctors and midwives come together across the Tommy’s research centre network to improve pregnancy safety for both mother and baby.

-At these centres we have specialist clinics that care for women at risk of pregnancy complications, and where couples have the opportunity to participate in some of our research trials.
+We have specialist clinics at each centre that care for women at risk of pregnancy complications or loss, and where couples have the opportunity to participate in some of our research trials.

-We monitor all of our work very carefully to ensure we maintain a consistently high standard in everything we do.
-This ensures that more research breakthroughs happen sooner and we save as many babies’ lives as possible.
+We monitor all of our work very carefully to ensure we maintain a high standard in everything we do.
+We look for value for money to make sure we save as many babies’ lives as possible.